Yangeok/turing-back/README.md

 - `DELETE /cart/delete/:id`

-  - Deletes a cart object by cart ID.
+  - Deletes a cart by cart ID.
   - Returns true on success or error on failure.
   - No authentication required.
   - Example response